 Term Description Duty holder Any person who owes a work health and safety duty under the WHS Act including a person conducting a business or undertaking, a designer, manufacturer, importer, supplier, installer of products or plant used at work (upstream duty holder), officer or a worker.
-Excluded entity An excluded entity for representing or assisting a worker or the health and safety representative for a worker- (a) the following entities (each an excluded body)- an entity, other than a union, that is an association of employees or independent contractors, or both an entity, other than a union or an association mentioned in subparagraph (i), that represents, or purports to represent, the industrial interests of the worker or representative an entity that demands or receives a fee from another excluded body, for representing, or purporting to represent, the industrial interests of the worker or representative a union that is not a relevant union for the worker (b) an individual who- is an officer or employee of an excluded body, or is acting as an agent of an excluded body, or (iii) is otherwise representing or purporting to represent an excluded body.
 Hazard A situation or thing that has the potential to harm a person.
 Hazards at work may include: noisy machinery, a moving forklift, chemicals, electricity, working at heights, a repetitive job, bullying and violence at the workplace.
 Health and safety committee A consultative body established under the WHS Act.
 The committee's functions include facilitating cooperation between workers and the person conducting a business or undertaking to ensure workers' health and safety at work, and assisting to develop work health and safety standards, rules and procedures for the workplace.
-Health and safety representative A worker who has been elected by their work group under the WHS Act to represent them on health and safety matters. Мау 'May' indicates an optional course of action.
+Health and safety representative A worker who has been elected by their work group under the WHS Act to represent them on health and safety matters.
+May 'May' indicates an optional course of action.
 Must 'Must' indicates a legal requirement exists that must be complied with.
-Officer An officer under the WHS Act includes: an officer under section 9AD of the Corporations Act 2001 (Cth) an officer of the Crown within the meaning of section 247 of the WHS Act, and

-Term Description an officer of a public authority within the meaning of section 252 of the WHS Act.
+Officer An officer under the WHS Act includes: an officer under section 9 of the Corporations Act 2001 (Cth) an officer of the Crown within the meaning of section 247 of the WHS Act, and an officer of a public authority within the meaning of section 252 of the WHS Act.
 A partner in a partnership or an elected member of a local authority is not an officer while acting in that capacity.
-Person A PCBU is an umbrella concept which intends to capture all types of working conducting a arrangements or relationships. business or A PCBU includes a: undertaking (PCBU) company unincorporated body or association sole trader or self-employed person.
+Person conducting a business or undertaking A PCBU is an umbrella concept which intends to capture all types of working arrangements or relationships.
+A PCBU includes a: (PCBU) company unincorporated body or association sole trader or self-employed person.
 Individuals who are in a partnership that is conducting a business will individually and collectively be a PCBU.
 A volunteer association (defined under the WHS Act, see below) or elected members of a local authority will not be a PCBU.
-Relevant Union For a worker, whether the worker is a health and safety representative or another worker, means a unionof which the worker is a member or is eligible to be a member, and whose rules entitle the union to represent the worker's industrial interests.
-In relation to a worker, means- Representative the health and safety representative for the worker, or a suitable entity for representing the worker that is authorised by the worker to represent the worker.
 Risk The possibility harm (death, injury or illness) might occur when exposed to a hazard.
-Should 'Should' indicates a recommended course of action.
-Suitable entity For representing or assisting a worker or the health and safety representative for a workera relevant union for the worker, or another entity that is authorised by the worker or representative to represent or assist the worker or representative but is not an excluded entity